neutrons/garnet/README.md

 - Reciprocal space reconstruction for visualization and analysis
 - Order parameter tracking and event filtering analysis

-Data processing will be based on Mantid and use PyQt5 for the application.
+Data processing will be based on Mantid and use PyQt for the application.